itsMustafamr/mnist-mlops/README.md

 This project provides a complete end-to-end machine learning pipeline using the MNIST dataset.
 It demonstrates key MLops principles by incorporating model training with PyTorch, monitoring using Weights & Biases (W&B), deployment with FastAPI, and containerization with Docker.
 Additionally, Prometheus and Grafana are used to monitor API metrics, making the solution production-ready and easily scalable.

-So, just as a note: Most of the time, port 8000 was occupied, so I tended to use port forwarding to 8001.
+So, just as a note:  1.
+Most of the time, port 8000 was occupied, so I tended to use port forwarding to 8001.

+2. Experimented with different model architectures and hyperparameters.

+3. Added error handling and input validation for FastAPI deployment to ensure robustness.

 ### Key Features:
 - **Model Training**: A Logistic Regression model trained on the MNIST dataset using PyTorch.